Puyodead1/redbox-apis/README.md

 -   `migrate:prod` - Run migrations for a production database
 -   `migrate:dev` - Run migrations for a development database
 -   `seed` - Seed the database, mainly for development, currently is just for adding promo codes for testing

+### Seeding
+We use seeding to add initial data to a database, this is called seeding it.
+Currently, we use this to add different types of promo codes for testing.
+If you want to test/use these promo codes, just run the `seed` script.